moonbeam-foundation/moonbeam-project-directory/template.md

 ---
 title: Template
-description: Template to list your TestNet project or dApp in the Moonbeam documentation site
+description: Template to list your TestNet project or DApp in the Moonbeam documentation site
 ---

-# Title of Project/dApp with TitleCase
+# Title of Project/DApp with TitleCase

 ![Template banner image](./images/template-banner.png)